Yūka Sugai: Post-Sakurazaka46

+On November 15, 2023, it was announced that Sugai would play the lead role of Itsuki Harumoto in the upcoming drama Chaser Game W Pawahara Jōshi wa Watashi no Moto-Kano (Chaser Game W: My Evil Boss is My Ex-Girlfriend).

+On November 29, 2023, her 28th birthday, Sugai announced via Instagram her transfer to the talent agency Top Coat.

 Personal life

 Sugai was born on November 29, 1995, in Tokyo, Japan.
 As a child, she had 11 years of ballet experience.

 As of March 2018, Sugai has graduated from university.
 She was a member and then manager of the equestrian club.